Hone logo

 Key Requirements:

-• Implement a GET endpoint at /healthz.
+• /ready Endpoint: Implement an HTTP endpoint at /ready.

 Expected Behavior: